Peanut allergy is a common allergy among children. About 2% of children in the United States have a peanut allergy. This guide covers:

 - Peanut ingredient list: if you see these ingredients on a label or menu, it means it contains peanut protein and is not safe for someone with peanut allergy

 Also included are peanut allergy chef cards.
 When you eat out, use these chef cards to let the restaurant staff know how to help you avoid allergic reactions to peanut.
+If you would like to download the chef cards only, you can find them here.

 *Please choose a quantity of 1 when ordering a free PDF download.
 A link to download the PDF will be included in your receipt email sent after checkout.
 You will then be able to print multiple copies from that download.